todorovicj86/gulp-task-automation/ReadMe.md

   })
 )
 ```
-## To start one one command, place the following in your package.json file
+## To start on one command, place the following in your package.json file
 ```
   "scripts": {
     "start": "gulp serve"